blinkinput/blinkinput-android/README.md

 If you use `sensor` or similar screen orientation for your scan activity there is a catch.
 No matter if your activity is set to be restarted on configuration change or only notified via `onConfigurationChanged` method, if your activity's orientation is changed from `portrait` to `reversePortrait` or from `landscape` to `reverseLandscape` or vice versa, your activity will not be notified of this change in any way - it will not be neither restarted nor `onConfigurationChanged` will be called - the views in your activity will just be rotated by 180 degrees.
 This is a problem because it will make your camera preview upside down.
 In order to fix this, you first need to [find a way how to get notified of this change](https://stackoverflow.com/questions/9909037/how-to-detect-screen-rotation-through-180-degrees-from-landscape-to-landscape-or) and then you should call `changeConfiguration` method of `RecognizerView` so it will correct camera preview orientation.

 ## <a name="recognizerViewReference"></a> `RecognizerView` reference
 The complete reference of `RecognizerView` is available in [Javadoc](https://blinkocr.github.io/blinkocr-android/com/microblink/view/recognition/RecognizerView.html).
-The usage example is provided in `` demo app provided with SDK.
+The usage example is provided in `BlinkOCRFullScreen` demo app provided with SDK.
 This section just gives a quick overview of `RecognizerView's` most important methods.

 ##### <a name="recognizerView_create"></a> `create()`
 This method should be called in activity's `onCreate` method.
 It will initialize `RecognizerView's` internal fields and will initialize camera control thread.
 This method must be called after all other settings are already defined, such as listeners and recognition settings.
 After calling this method, you can add child views to `RecognizerView` with method `addChildView(View, boolean)`.